heatherkemp/wdi_projectFour_rails/README.md

 #WDI Project Four

 ##Description
   The objective was to create a CRUD application that can be used to track the status of each job a user applies to, from the date application was made, follow-up and management of interview data.
 The original intention was to create a single page application, however, this application was built exclusively in Rails and only simulates a SPA feel.
+This project uses:  Ruby on Rails, Postgresql, HTML, and Foundation CSS Framework.

+  **Link to App on Heroku:**  https://agile-reaches-5120.herokuapp.com/

 ##Artifacts